kilpatrickaudio/CARBON/README.md

 ## Changelog:

-- ver.
-1.02: Initial product release firmware.
+- __ver.
+1.02:__ Initial product release firmware.
 Code for this version was published on 2016-10-14.
-No binaries are available at this time as all released harwdare already has this version.
+No binaries are available at this time as all released hardware already has this version.